jqnatividad/ckanext-officedocs/README.rst

 ckanext-officedocs
 =============

-This plugin provides the option of using the `Microsoft Online Doc Viewer <https://products.office.com/en/office-online/view-office-documents-online>`_ for previewing both MS Office and OpenOffice documents as an IResourceView
+This plugin provides the option of using the `Microsoft Office Web Viewer <https://www.microsoft.com/en-us/microsoft-365/blog/2013/04/10/office-web-viewer-view-office-documents-in-a-browser/>`_ for previewing both MS Office and OpenOffice documents as an IResourceView

 ------------